g0livax27/g0livax27/README.md

-# Hi, there! :woman_technologist:
+# Hi, there! :wave:

-- :wave: Hi, I’m @g0livax27
+- :woman_technologist: Hi, I’m @g0livax27
 - 🌱 I’m currently a full-stack software engineering student @ General Assembly
 - 💞️ I’m looking to collaborate on anything to help enhance my portfolio

+I have a passion for coding and developing functional applications for everyday use.

 Short list of my skillset:
 - JavaScript, HTML, CSS